Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Your goal is to engineer patterns in tissues using proteins delivered by the hardware platform shown in Figure-1 (below).
-The platform itself consists of two channels (purple and green) through which proteins (ligands) are supplied continuously.
-A chamber in which engineered tissues develop (pink) sits between the two channels.
-Proteins from each channel can slowly move (diffuse) throughout the developing tissue.
-When the protein ligands are sensed by cells within the tissue the cells respond according to whatever genetic logic is operating in each cell.
+The platform itself consists of two channels (purple and green) through which proteins (inputs) are supplied continuously.
+In between the two channels sits a chamber containing engineered tissue (pink).
+Proteins from each channel can slowly move laterally throughout the developing tissue.
+When the protein inputs are sensed by cells within the tissue the cells respond according to whatever genetic logic is operating in each cell.

-The concentration gradient of each protein ligand A and B is given in Figure-1.
-Note that values of A or B above the dotted line can be considered ‘1’ or ‘ON’, and values below can be considered ‘0’ or ‘OFF’.
+The concentration gradient of each protein A and B is given in Figure-1 for a cross-section of the device.
+Values of A or B above the dotted line can be considered ‘1’ or ‘ON’, and values below can be considered ‘0’ or ‘OFF’.

 **Figure-1** Platform to engineer patterns in tissues via protein inputs.